cool21th/Journal/README.md

          **predicting sentiment polarity ([Wang et al.](http://www.aclweb.org/anthology/P15-1130))**: This simple strategy proved competitive to the more complex DCNN structure

-         **semantic matching between texts([Lowe et al](https://arxiv.org/pdf/1506.08909.pdf)**: o match a message with candidate responses with Dual-LSTM, which encodes both as fixed-size vectors and then measure their inner product as the basis to rank candidate responses
+         **semantic matching between texts([Lowe et al](https://arxiv.org/pdf/1506.08909.pdf))**: match a message with candidate responses with Dual-LSTM, which encodes both as fixed-size vectors and then measure their inner product as the basis to rank candidate responses

       * RNN for generating language:

+         **a general deep LSTM encoder-decoder framework([Ilya Sutskever](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf))**: One LSTM is used to encode the “source” sequence as a fixed-size vector, which can be text in the original language (machine translation), the question to be answered (QA) or the message to be replied to (dialogue systems).
+During inference, the decoder generates tokens one by one, while updating its hidden state with the last generated token.

+         **A Neural Conversational Model([Oriol Vinyals](https://arxiv.org/pdf/1506.05869.pdf))**: When trained on more than 100 million message-response pairs, the LSTM decoder is able to generate very interesting responses in the open domain.
+It is also common to condition the LSTM decoder on additional signal to achieve certain effects

+         **A Persona-Based Neural Conversation Model([Jiwei Li](http://www.aclweb.org/anthology/P16-1094))**: proposed to condition the decoder on a constant persona vector that captures the personal information of an individual speaker

+         **A Neural-based Approach to Answering Questions about Images([Malinowski et al.](https://arxiv.org/pdf/1505.01121.pdf))**: first to provide an end-to-end deep learning solution where they predicted the answer as a set of words conditioned on the input image modeled by a CNN and text modeled by an LSTM

+         **Dynamic Memory Networks for Natural Language Processing([Ankit Kumar](https://arxiv.org/pdf/1506.07285.pdf))**:  proposed dynamic memory network (DMN), four sub-modules. this idea was to repeatedly attend to the input text and image to form episodes of information improved at each iteration.

+   * Attention Mechanism